-To add freshness and colour to my home ready for summer, I’ll be adding a selection of my favourite M&S plants to the shelves in my living room alongside books, art and framed photos.
-This houseplant trio is perfect, as the different sized pots create a striking look when grouped together and the plants are low maintenance.
+To add freshness and colour to my home, I’ll be adding a selection of my favourite M&S plants to the shelves in my living room alongside books, art and framed photos.
+Our houseplant trio is perfect, as the different sized pots create a striking look when grouped together and the plants are low maintenance.
 Simply position in a slightly shaded spot that avoids direct sunlight and draughts, and check the soil of each pot every three days or so.
 Add a little water when needed to keep the compost moist and your plants blooming.
-Our bottle foliage garden will also sit pretty on a shelf or sideboard.
-The contemporary glass vase is filled with a variety of green foliage, such as pilea and fern, and taps into the trend for terrariums.
-To keep it looking fresh, ensure the compost is kept moist but never waterlogged, and remove any dry or damaged leaves.
 To keep your plants happy and healthy, try misting them with water and feeding them with plant food during the warmer months.

 Words: Olivia Ferguson / Images: Maja Smend / Styling: Agathe Gits / Art direction: Pippa Paine